ClinSeq/autoseq-snakemake/docs/server_launch.md

 ## Our Server:
-At Karolinska Institutet, we operate a High Performance Computing (HPC) system named "Ravenclaw."
-The server comprises one head node and five compute nodes.
-The head node is equipped with 12 CPUs, each with 6 cores, 64 GB of RAM, and 500 GB of SSD storage.
+At Karolinska Institutet, we use internal High Performance Computing (HPC) under Infrastructure as a Service (IaaS) provided by the Karolinska Institutet's Central IT.
+Our setup of VMs has one head node and five compute nodes.
+The head node contains with 12 CPUs, 64 GB of RAM, and 500 GB of SSD storage.
 The compute node contains 48 CPUs each, 252 GB of RAM, and 250 TB of disk space.

 ## Workload Manager:
-To efficiently manage these compute nodes, we use a specialized software called a workload manager, which allocates resources for each job, tracks progress, monitors performance, and reports the job status.
-In our autoseq pipeline, we use Slurm as the workload manager, responsible for resource allocation.
+To efficiently manage these compute nodes and the compute jobs on them, we use a specialized software called a workload manager, which allocates resources for each job, tracks progress, monitors performance, and reports the job status.
+SLURM is our workload manager of choice.
+Read more about Slurm on their documentation page (https://slurm.schedmd.com/documentation.html).
+In autoseq pipeline, we use Slurm as the workload manager, responsible for resource allocation.
 When working with HPC, users only need to log in to the head node to submit jobs.
 Slurm automatically assigns jobs to compute nodes based on the requested resources.
 Once a compute node completes the analysis, it sends a status report back to the head node.
 This system ensures that all analyses are managed efficiently by Slurm.
 If you're working on a different server and Slurm is not installed, please contact your IT support team to facilitate its installation.

-## Data Organization in Ravenclaw:
+## Data Organization in the HPC:
-Organizing project data on the Ravenclaw server is essential for easy navigation and access.
-Below is an overview of how data is structured within the Ravenclaw server.
+Organizing project data fodler is essential for easy navigation and access.
+Below is an overview of how data is structured on our HPC.

-All projects and the autoseq pipeline are stored on a scalable SSD under the `/nfs/` directory.
+All projects and the autoseq pipeline are stored on a scalable NFS with all nodes as hosts.
 The structure is as follows:

 ```
 ls /nfs/